millstone-ai/tester/README.md

 **[ Welcome to Coding 101 – Millstone Cohort**

 Hello and welcome to your first technical assessment.
-This exercise is designed to familiarize you with GitHub, Gist, and basic command-line execution—core skills for the Coding 101 curriculum.
+This exercise is designed to familiarize you with GitHub and basic command-line execution—core skills for the Coding 101 curriculum.

 **Task Overview**
 You will be interacting with a calculator utility that was previously created by a user (millstone).